Celebrating Over 40 Years of Ministry in the Wilderness

 In an age of extreme sports there is a growing tendency to have a "been there, done that" attitude.
 But does extreme learning accompany the experience?
 La Vida provides participants with more than just extreme experiences.

-Adirondack Expeditions consist of four phases that take place during an 8–12 day mountaineering, canoeing, or kayaking expedition in the Adirondacks.
+Adirondack Expeditions consist of four phases that take place during an 8–12 day backpacking or canoeing expedition in the Adirondacks.
 Patrols are composed of 6–10 participants and two La Vida instructors, or Sherpas.
 See the images below to read more about each phase.

 |Training Phase: Training begins with group initiatives/team-building games and ropes course.
 Lessons include: minimum-impact (Leave No Trace) camping skills, rock climbing, rappelling and backpacking, canoeing, or kayaking.
 Participants are trained with the skills that will allow them to become more self-sufficient later in the trip.|